Revised

 |

-The primary aircraft of the IX Troop carrier Command were the
+The primary aircraft of the IX Troop carrier

-Bird” and by the British as the “Dakota”, origin unknown) and its variant,
+(unofficially known as the “Gooney Bird” and by the British as the “Dakota”,

-viability in the European Theater of Operations.
-As a result of a 28% loss
+to determine their viability in the European Theater of Operations.
+As a

-ratio during Operation Varsity (March 45) owing to the high flammability of
+result of a 28% loss ratio during Operation Varsity (March 45) owing to the

-1,922 CG-4A Waco and 20 Waco CG-13 gliders just prior to its last major
+command also had 1,922 CG-4A Waco and 20 Waco CG-13 gliders just prior to its

 |